lg1986/JavatoCppTranslator/README.md

 - Goal: Create the Java AST
 - Create the AstVisitor class
 - Visit each node using double dispatch
-- Created a completeAST object that stores the AST & the dependencies
+- Created a completeAST object that stores the AST & the dependencies\
+- Command: runxtc -createAllAST <test-file-path-here>

 Phase 2:
 - Goal: Create the data layout and vtable that represents the Java AST